BUCK-LCO-NCI/DivProt/README.md

 ~Note: Be sure to run "aa_align_bitscore_diag_normd_scaled.csv" NOT "aa_align_bitscore_original.csv"!

-~"aa_align_bitscore_diag_normd_scaled.csv" has been transformed (normalised to the self-score) and scaled for the purpose of weighting. "aa_align_bitscore_original.csv" is for you to view the original PSI-BLAST output values in a matrix, but will not be useful at all for weighint
+~"aa_align_bitscore_diag_normd_scaled.csv" has been transformed (normalised to the self-score) and scaled for the purpose of weighting. "aa_align_bitscore_original.csv" is for you to view the original PSI-BLAST output values in a matrix, but will not be useful at all for weighting.

 The output file name is ""aa_ss_weighted_aligments.csv" we suggest renaming the file with information regarding how you weighted.
-Especially if you are running the script multiple times at different weights (the script will rewrite the file each time as the output will shate the same name).
+Especially if you are running the script multiple times at different weights (the script will rewrite the file each time as the output will share the same name).

 ### Step 5
 Run the R_figs_wrapper.py script to generate figures after loading an R module.
 You need to specify which of three figures you want after writing the file in the command line (examples below).
-Figures were seperated out to accomidate users playing around with papameters without generating lots of unnecessary figures.
+Figures were separated out to accommodate users playing around with parameters without generating lots of unnecessary figures.

 The three figures:
 1. Heatmap